kelvintanwj/Transfer-Learning-for-Quality-Estimation/README.md

 # Transfer-Learning-for-Quality-Estimation
-This repository demonstrates the utility of using Monte Carlo Dropout, as well as upsampling, in performing a Quality Estimation task
+This repository demonstrates the utility of using Monte Carlo Dropout and upsampling in performing a Quality Estimation task.
+The training and evaluation of model is done using data from [WMT21 Shared Task: Quality Estimation](https://www.statmt.org/wmt21/quality-estimation-task.html)